 A Home Equity Conversion Mortgage (HECM) is the only reverse mortgage that is insured by the U.S. Federal Government.
-You may qualify for this loan if you live in West Covina, CA and surrounding areas.
+You may qualify for this loan if you live in Los Angeles County and Orange County, West Covina and surrounding areas.
 Contact Susan & Manuel Perez for more information.

 What is a HECM loan?

 HECM stands for Home Equity Conversion Mortgage.
 A HECM is the FHA insured reverse mortgage that allows qualified homeowners 62 and older to access part of the value of their home.
 Home equity can be accessed in a number of ways and enables greater cash flow to the borrower.
 Imagine living in your home without a traditional monthly mortgage payment¹, or instead, enjoying monthly loan proceeds from the years you’ve invested in your home.
 After you get a reverse mortgage on your primary residence, repayment is not due until the home is sold, the last borrower passes away, permanently leaves the home, or does not comply with the loan terms.
 Borrowers also must keep the home in good condition, pay property taxes, and keep homeowner’s insurance coverage to avoid the loan becoming due and payable.
 For HECM guidelines please view our reverse mortgages page.

 A reverse mortgage is a unique mortgage designed for homeowners 62 and older.
 You may enjoy access to part of the value of your home and the freedom and comfort of the home you’ve known for so many years.
 It’s your home, now you can put it to work for you.